How To Stay For Free In Italy (or anywhere).

 Step 4.
 Join your preferred site and post your profile.

 You want put considerable effort into this step.
-You are introducing yourself and potentially your home and you want your profile to be captivating and well thought out.
+You are introducing yourself and potentially your home, and you want your profile to be captivating and well thought out.

 Think like a host!
 What information would you like to know from a potential guest to your home?
 Use that as your baseline for crafting your profile.
-Of course you would want to know what this person looks like so a photo is essential.
+Of course, you would want to know what this person looks like so a photo is essential.
 You would also like to know what this person spends their time doing, who they are travelling with and their previous experiences, if any, as a host.

-Tactic for home exchangers: You are not offering your home- you are offering the benefits of a holiday in your area.
+Tactic for home exchangers:ย You are not offering your home- you are offering the benefits of a holiday in your area.
 People likely are not familiar with your area.
 Don’t make it hard for them: list all points of interest in proximity of your home.
 People want great day trips and want to know what they will be able to access easily.

 Be honest and detailed.
 Not everyone will get your sense of humor, or like your opinion- but some people will love them.
 Show your personality so you can meet the members who will appreciate it.
-And, while you decide what to share, remember that more information helps other members get to know you better.
-Couchsurfing.org “How to”
+And, while you decide what to share, remember that more information helps other members get to know you better.ย Couchsurfing.org “How to”

 Step 5.
 Contact the owners.

-These are not hotels, they are private people’s homes.
-Even if you are making contacts with several people, make each request personal by addressing the host by name.
+These are not hotels, they are private people’s homes.ย Even if you are making contacts with several people, make each request personal by addressing the host by name.

-One last thing: Don’t be a dick.
+One last thing: Don’t be a jerk.

-If you want just plain, cheap accommodation, and your gonna treat these places like a dirty dorm room- you better just stay in a dirty dorm room.
 Shoestring or budget travel isn’t always about trying to find the cheapest option in any given place.
-In that case eat your way through Europe on Big Macs.
+In that case ,you would only be focused on eating your way through Europe on Big Macs.

-A home or hospitality exchange goes deeper but it takes more time to organize.
-I suppose the question to ask yourself is this: Can I invest the required hours to organize an exchange?
-If the answer is “yes”, start planning your next holiday now!
-If the answer is, “No, it just seems too complicated”- keep working that day job.
+If the answer is “yes”,ย start planning your next holiday now!
+If the answer is, “No, it just seems too complicated”, just keep working that day job.

 (Image credits: 1,5,6: Cristiana Orlando/ 2,3,4: Alyssia Lazin Kapic via Exchange Away.)

-What do you think of a home of hospitality exchange?
-I’d love to hear it.
+What do you think of a home of hospitality exchange?ย I’d love to hear it.

-Thank you for this advice!
+1. Thank you for this advice!
 I was wondering if you maybe know a few sustainable companies/hotels/hostels/shops in Florence.

 I am planning to do my internship there (september) but unfortunately I can not find something suitable for my studies.
 I study Tourism & Recreation Management.

-Ciao Pilou!
+1. Ciao Pilou!

 Florence is absolutely full of interesting people doing cool things.
 Just get yourself there and I will assure you, you will make connections.
 The Florentines have a natural ability to make you feel welcome.
 Have fun!
 I studied in Florence too and it was an incredible experience.
 Just go!